afoote31/afoote31.github.io/_posts/2025-11-06-Bike-Parking.md

 ### Allowing Circling Back

 The rider always has the choice to turn back and return to a previously open spot.
 While this backtracking can be costly, it can also save time if the bike either overestimates the probability of open spots or ends up hitting a few unlucky racks in a row that are taken.
 To consider that, we have to incorporate information about the cost to travel between racks, as well as the openings seen thus far.
-I believe dynamic programming can still work here, as we're just developing a state space, but I haven't thought much about how to actually formulate it yet.
-I think that unknown/estimated $p$ will be interesting here.
+We can still use relatively straight-forward dynamic programming here.
+We will assume that if we pass an open rack that rack remains open and we do not have to consider the probability of it being taken.
+Our objective is to minimize the cost incurred, on average.

+Take $b_{ij}$ to be the cost to travel from rack $i$ to rack $j$, with the $b$ to emphasize that it is for backtracking.
+The costs will not be symmetric, meaning $b_{ij}$ doesn't necessarily equal $b_{ji}$ and $c_i$ doesn't necessarily equal the sum of $b_{ij} for $j$ between zero and $i$.
+Since time is the most natural cost here, this is sensible, as backtracking from rack $i$ to rack $j$ would require slowing down, turning around, and speeding up again, while traveling from rack $j$ to rack $i$ can be done with direct biking.

+Intuitively, upon reaching rack $i$ and seeing it to be open, we can park, continue, or backtrack.
+If we continue, we should remember that this rack is open, as it will influence our calculation at later racks.
+If rack $i$ is closed, the choices are to continue or to backtrack, and we should note down that it is a closed rack for later calculations.

+For the dynamic program, we don't want to enumerate it in a bottom-up fashion, as that does not allow us to incorporate information on the availability of racks that we have seen thus far.
+We'll compute it in a top-down fashion, starting with the furthest rack.
+Let's start with a general algorithm, and consider how it can be made simpler if we impose some very natural constraints on the $b_{ij}$'s and $c_{i}'s.

+$$
+V_i = \begin{cases}
+    C                                                                                       & i = 0 \\
+    \left[1-(1-p)^n\right]min(c_i,c_j + b_{ij},V_{i-1}) + (1-p)^nmin(c_j + b_{ij},V_{i-1})  & \text{otherwise.}
+\end{cases}
+$$

 ### Unknown Values for $p$
 The previous setup is not very realistic.
-I believe that it is reasonable to assume biking happens at random, but it is not reasonable to assume that the rider knows the probability $p$ of each spot being open.
+I believe that it is reasonable to assume parking happens at random, but it is not reasonable to assume that the rider knows the probability $p$ of each spot being open.
 So, now let's consider the case when the rider must use an estimate $\hat{p}$.
 To estimate $p$, we can use the spots we've seen thus far, which are just Bernoulli trials with parameter $p$.
 Our estimator $\hat{p}$ will be the sample mean.

 Our estimate introduces variance into the expected costs.
 If they become very noisy, it will be hard to know